danielfdickinson/debian-soho-ansible-dfd/README.md

 and updates configuration to finalize the cluster for use.

 This repository should not include any private or even particularly personalised information.
-It does, however, depend on adding some (documented) variables and supplying them to the Terraform plan command (e.g. using `-var-file my-personalisation.tfvars.hcl`).
+It does, however, depend on adding some (to be documented) variables and supplying them to Ansible vaults.

 Despite not having personalised details, it is still designed for DFD's uses and is likely not a 'plug and play' option for others.
 It is Daniel's hope, however,